kyle-t-r/GoBox/README.md

 # GoBox
 Event driven server monitoring tool written in Go, including two event publisher utility projects.

+Build with `make clean build` using Bash terminal (*NOT* compatible with Windows unless using Git Bash) and run from `gobox` executable.

 ### GoBox Utility
 Exposes a single Gin endpoint at `/read` to view events with `limit`, `offset`, and `level` query params.